 The wording of the ad was intriguing for a woman of the flesh such as myself, and I knew before reading most of it that I would be doing it.
 Tomorrow.
 The ad talks about letting go of sexual guilt, blissing out your vag and discovering the ‘magical superpowers of your vagina’.
-Oh shit yes I wanted that.
+Oh hell yes I wanted that.

 To give this some context, mine is a long history of being intrigued by and enamoured with sex, getting naked at any opportunity, and boring my friends endlessly with talk of genitals, body parts, and excretions.
 It was a natural step for me to want to get my yoni checked out by a (very qualified) hippy in Byron Bay, Australia.

 Before the appointment, I was thinking about what this yoni mapping might entail.
-Was she going to make me orgasm?
+Was she going to make me come?
 Was part of this mapping having a stranger coax one out of me to prove a point, like how open and spiritual I was?
 I was apprehensive.
 And kind of excited.

 Bonnie’s studio was set up at a house in the bush, where she had a pretty, airy room set up with mats on the floor.
-I was nervous, and to my dismay giggled, mostly because I was really, truly petrified about what Bonnie was going to do to me – like most women, the only experience I have with the touching of my vagina, besides by me, has been in a sexual context.
+I was nervous, and to my dismay giggled, mostly because I was really, truly petrified about what Bonnie was going to do to me – like most women, the only experience I have with the touching of my vagina, besides by me, has been in a sexual or medical context.

 Come what may, I dived in.
 Well, Bonnie dived in.
 I just lay back and enjoyed the ride.
 I am a sucker for new experiences, but felt stupid for being so nervous.
 I am a grown-up lady; open-minded, curious and, I like to think in situations like this, cool as a cucumber.
 Not so.
 I may as well have blushed.